 What are the Requirements of a Registered Agent?

-- The agent must have a physical address in Arkansas.
+- Have a mailing address in Arkansas.

 Who can be a Registered Agent in Arkansas?